callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 ### A Return Value at the End of the Tunnel

-I had reached the end of my journey.
-Here on the last line of the `reader` method was `@proxy`, the final value that would be returned by the newly minted `characters` method when called on an instance of the `House` class.
+Here on the last line of the `reader` method was `@proxy`, the final value that is returned by the newly minted `characters` method.
 This `@proxy` instance variable is also the one alluded to by Obie Fernandez when he says "proxy collection objects are created that let you manipulate the relationship easily."

 Here is where it gets interesting: the `ActiveRecord::Associations::CollectionProxy` class [inherits from](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations/collection_proxy.rb#L30) `ActiveRecord::Relation`, which is the main class in Rails that deals with [database operations](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/relation.rb).
 From here, we have to go all the way up the inheritance chain to the `ActiveRecord::Delegation::ClassMethods` module to find [the `create` method used here](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/relation/delegation.rb#L105).